 The courses listed here include all UI-approved College of Law courses in these subject areas.
 The College does not offer each course every year.
 The College of Law Guide to Courses [pdf] contains a list of courses that have been offered within the past two academic years.
 It also lists courses the College expects to offer during the next academic year.

-Advanced Problems in International Environmental Law
+Advanced Topics in International Law

 European Union Law

 International Humanitarian Law